 Availing Health Care services has always remained a challenge in the rural area.
 With this aim Project Arogya, supports the community with interventions in Primary Health Care, Awareness on various seasonal and non- seasonal diseases.
 Major components of program include,

-Rural Health Post (RHP) – Established in 2009, the 5 Rural Health Posts across plant and 3 mine’s location make Primary Health Care services easy to access for people of 117 surrounding villages.
-Annual footfall in these RHP is between 6000-8000.
+Rural Health Post (RHP) – Established in 2009, the 3 Rural Health Posts across plant and mine’s location make Primary Health Care services easy to access for people of 123 surrounding villages.

 The following activities are centred around BALCO’s plant location covering 31 communities

 Health Camps – Periodic health camps help to reach out to remotest of areas and cater to the health care needs of the community.

 HIV – As Korba is an industrial hub and migrant workers come here from all parts of the India and many end up engaging in unsafe sexual practices, thus awareness campaign for HIV prevention & testing includes community meetings, canopy camps and mass scale camp on HIV day ensure that the message towards preventing the HIV cases reaches to a wide range of audience especially these high risk groups.

 TB – Awareness on TB prevention, testing and medication is done through group meetings in community, awareness generation through IEC material.
 People are also linked with TB testing and DOTS (Directly Observant Treatment Short Course) centre for treatment of TB.

 Maternal & Child Health – Coordination with local health workers such as Mitanins & ANMs, pregnant ladies are linked with pre-natal vaccinations.
 Institutional deliveries are also promoted along infant care.